Tartertx/Math-498-Cryptography/README.md

-This is a repository containing my public code implementations of pre-established cryptographic algorithms.
+This is a repository containing my public code implementations of pre-established cryptographic algorithms which were covered in an independent study with Dr. Ravi Shankar at James Madison University.